iorchard/pbos-ansible/README.rst

    $ sudo dnf -y install epel-release
    $ sudo dnf -y install python3 sshpass python3-cryptography

-python3 and sshpass are the essential packages to run PBOS playbook.
+* python3 is required to run PBOS playbook so install it on all nodes.
-So installing them on all nodes are required.
+* sshpass is required for password-based ssh connection so install it on the deployer node.
+* python3-cryptography is required by ansible crypto collection so install it on the deployer node.

 Install ansible in virtual env
 ----------------------------------